 A BMD screening may also help detect if you have osteopenia, which is a less severe loss of bone density that may lead to osteoporosis.

 If you’ve been diagnosed with osteoporosis

-There are things you can do to help keep your bones healthy and strong after diagnosis.
-The National Osteoporosis Foundation says it’s important for you to:
+There are things you can do to help keep your bones healthy and help prevent osteoporosis.
+They include:

-When you’re at your next physical, be sure to ask your doctor if you’re due for a BMD.
+When you’re at your next physical, be sure to ask your doctor if you’re due for a BMD screening.